jepeake/Architecture-Exploration/README.md

 # simplescalar-scripts

-This repository contains .sh scripts to explore microarchitectural configrations of an OoO Issue Processor.
+This repository contains scripts to explore microarchitectural configrations of an OoO Issue Processor.

 This uses the processor simulation suite SimpleScalar & Wattch Simulators to analyse performance against a Splay Trees program.